JamesSkemp/words/content/post/on-yahoo!-slurp-googlebot-and-msnbot.md

 +++
 title = "On Yahoo!
-Slurp, Googlebot, and msnbot" summary = "A look at three major bots, and just how they compare in crawling versus referrals." draft = false comments = true date = "2006-04-16T21:52:00-05:00"
+Slurp, Googlebot, and msnbot" description = "A look at three major bots, and just how they compare in crawling versus referrals." draft = false comments = true date = "2006-04-16T21:52:00-05:00"